hroark13/android_device_zte_arthur/README.md

 CyanogenMod 10.0 for ZTE Warp (WIP)

-Alot of things still do not work, but we are trying
+A lot of things still do not work, but we are trying

 Credits